Lynnwood Arts Commission

 Shakespeare in the Park is sponsored by the City of Lynnwood Parks, Recreation and Cultural Arts Department, GreenStage, the Seattle Shakespeare Company, Aegis Living, Manor Care, Community Transit, Lynnwood Chamber of Commerce, Molina Healthcare, Umpqua Bank, My Neighborhood News Network, and Caffe Ladro.

-For the full 2014 schedule, visit the Shakespeare in the Park webpage.
+Check back for the 2015 schedule soon at the Shakespeare in the Park webpage.

 Photo: GreenStage performing A Midsummer's Night Dream